 Also, I really liked some small details, such as the height-adjustable handlebar and kickstand.
 The ability to adjust the height is especially important with this model because it can be used by teenagers who are still growing and adults, but also children.
 In addition, the kick stand is cheap, and yet an important accessory that is not offered by all manufacturers.
 When you get off the scooter and park it, it is very important to have a kickstand so that the scooter stays upright, and not falls and lies on the ground.

 Controls and Indicators

 And as I was delighted with these details, I was disappointed by the overly simple controls on this model.
 They consist of a throttle lever, a brake lever and a battery level indicator located at the very bottom, just above the front wheel and a standing deck.
 In addition, this model comes without built-in headlights and taillights.
 So you will have to get them and add by yourself in order to be visible while driving in night.
 Since the Razor takes care of the driver’s safety, this lack of LED lights completely caught me unprepared.

 Motor, Battery, Speed and Range

-The Razor E Prime Air is equipped with 250 W high-torque, brushless hub motor, powered by 36V lithium-ion battery pack enabling the rider to run as fast as 15 mph.
+The Razor E Prime Air is equipped with 250 W high-torque, brushless hub motor.
+It is powered by 36V lithium-ion battery pack enabling the rider to run as fast as 15 mph.
 This is a kick-off model, so in order to start the motor you need to press down the throttle and kick off with your leg.
 After the scooter accelerates a bit motor kicks in.

-On a single charge it will run for a 40 minutes continuously or around 10 miles (depending on riding style and terrain, on slopes it will run much slower and on lower speeds).
+On a single charge it will run for a 40 minutes continuously or around 10 miles.
+Of course, it depends on riding style and terrain, on slopes it will run much slower and on lower speeds.
 After the battery runs out you will need around 4.5 hours to fully recharge the battery.
-And this is my biggest disappointment, just 40 minutes of continuous ride, if you are not riding uphill, in that case the riding time decreases.
+And this is my biggest disappointment.
+Only 40 minutes of continuous ride, if you are not riding uphill, in that case the riding time decreases.